 Lake Allyn M. Herrick is scheduled to reopen for limited public recreation in Fall 2018.

 Recreational opportunities are available throughout Oconee Forest Park and the adjacent Rec Sports Complex.
 Lake Herrick currently supports birdwatching and fishing.
-In summer 2018, Lake Herrick is planned to also include a dock for carry-in, non-motorized boats such as canoes, kayaks and paddleboards; expanded walking trails; and a lakeside lawn for passive recreation.
+In the fall of 2018, Lake Herrick is planned to also include a dock for carry-in, non-motorized boats such as canoes, kayaks and paddleboards; expanded walking trails; and a lakeside lawn for passive recreation.

 Lake Herrick is a prominent feature within Oconee Forest Park, which serves as a living laboratory for research in the natural and social sciences.
 UGA faculty and students conduct research on hydrology, dendrology, water quality, aquatic ecosystems, visitor attitudes and behaviors, and more.